MicrosoftDocs/cpp-docs/docs/c-runtime-library/format-specification-syntax-printf-and-wprintf-functions.md

  `printf("%0*f", 5, 3);  /* 00003 is output */`

- A missing or small *width* value in a format specification does not cause the truncation of an output value.
+ A missing or small *width* value in a conversion specification does not cause the truncation of an output value.
 If the result of a conversion is wider than the *width* value, the field expands to contain the conversion result.

 ## <a name="precision"></a> Precision specification
-In a format specification, the third optional field is the precision specification.
+In a conversion specification, the third optional field is the precision specification.
 It consists of a period (.) followed by a non-negative decimal integer that, depending on the conversion type, specifies the number of string characters, the number of decimal places, or the number of significant digits to be output.

  Unlike the width specification, the precision specification can cause either truncation of the output value or rounding of a floating-point value.
 If *precision* is specified as 0 and the value to be converted is 0, the result is no characters output, as shown in this example:

  `printf( "%.0d", 0 );      /* No characters output */`

- If the precision specification is an asterisk (*), an `int` argument from the argument list supplies the value.
+ If the precision specification is an asterisk (\*), an `int` argument from the argument list supplies the value.
 In the argument list, the *precision* argument must precede the value that's being formatted, as shown in this example:

  `printf( "%.*f", 3, 3.14159265 );  /* 3.142 output */`

- The type determines either the interpretation of *precision* or the default precision when *precision* is omitted, as shown in the following table.
+ The *type* character determines either the interpretation of *precision* or the default precision when *precision* is omitted, as shown in the following table.

 ### How Precision Values Affect Type